suncoast-devs/handbook/career/mentorship.md

 ## Let them Fail

 Even though they should always have a safety net, a junior developer should be allowed to fail.
-They won't, and to a point can't, always have a safety net to fall back on.
-Failing allows for the junior to learn from their mistakes.
+They won't, and to a point can't, always have some one to fall back on.
+Failing allows for the junior to learn and grow from their mistakes.
 These failures should not be with mission critical features, but should still be important.
-After a failure occurs, the junior developer and their mentor should have a post mortem to figure out what went wrong, and help them fix their failure.
-An important distinction to make it is that their tasking should never be designed to fail, but they are allowed to fail.
+After a failure occurs, the junior developer and their mentor should have a post mortem to figure out what went wrong, and help them minimize the chance of them making the same failure again.
+An important distinction to make it is that their tasking should never be designed to fail, but they are only allowed to fail.
 Failing builds the so called "battle scars" of a season developer.

 ## Code Reviews